bbmokhtari/django-translations/docs/reference/utils.rst

           ('tr', 'Turkish'),
       )

-   To get the standard language code of the preferred language code:
+   To get the standard language code of a preferred language code:

    .. testcode:: _get_preferred_language